ls1intum/Artemis/docs/user/plagiarism-check.rst

  c.
 Student has responded or not.
  d.
 Final verdict.

-3. Export the confirmed cases as CSV file to analyse them in another editor.
+3. Export the confirmed cases as CSV file to analyze them in another editor.
 4. Notify the student about the potential plagiarism case and ask him for statement.
  |student-notification|